 Alessia Pellegrini, Research Assistant, Westlake High School, Spring 2021

-My name is Alessia Pellegrini and I am a senior at Westlake High School.
-I am an inducted member of my school’s Science National Honor Society, which I was able to achieve through my work for Dr. Sue Ishaq.
-My work consisted of researching and creating a resource list about scientists from underrepresented groups in the microbiology and technology fields.
-Continually, I added alternative text to many of the posts on the Ishaq Lab’s website in order to make it more accessible to visually impaired visitors.
-I plan to study Biology when I begin college this upcoming fall.
-Most of all, I am excited and honored to be a part of the Ishaq Lab Team!
+Alessia is an inducted member of her school’s Science National Honor Society, for which her work consisted of researching and creating a resource list about scientists from underrepresented groups in the microbiology and technology fields.
+She added alternative text to many of the posts on the Ishaq Lab’s website in order to make it more accessible to visually impaired visitors.
+She is studying Biology at Connecticut College.

 Marielle Pelletier, Undergraduate Researcher, Animal and Veterinary Sciences, 2022- 2023.
 She has worked in the veterinary field since high school

 and has personally seen the effects of veterinary shortages in various areas of the world.
 Her experiences in veterinary medicine in both rural and urban Maine as well as in underdeveloped Costa Rican neighborhoods have piqued her interest in the veterinary shortage crisis Maine is currently facing.
 As a Top Scholar at the University of Maine, Ellie hopes to expand her knowledge in the animal and environmental health areas and connect with local policymakers to create an effective management plan to absorb Maine’s shortage while